Vengeance (2022 film)

-Vengeance is a 2022 American black comedy film written and directed by B. J. Novak, in his directorial debut.
-The film stars Novak, Boyd Holbrook, Dove Cameron, Issa Rae, and Ashton Kutcher.
+Vengeance is a 2022 American black comedy mystery film written and directed by B. J. Novak in his directorial debut.
+It stars Novak, Boyd Holbrook, J. Smith-Cameron, Lio Tipton, Dove Cameron, Issa Rae and Ashton Kutcher.
 Jason Blum is a producer under his Blumhouse Productions banner, and Greg Gilreath and Adam Hendricks are producers under their Divide/Conquer banner.
+The film follows Ben Manalowitz (Novak), a journalist from New York City who travels to Texas to attend the funeral of a girl (Tipton) he hooked up with and is coerced by her brother (Holbrook) to investigate her death.

-Vengeance had its world premiere at the Tribeca Festival on June 12, 2022, and was released in the United States on July 29, 2022, by Focus Features.
-The film received generally favorable reviews from critics.
+Vengeance premiered at the Tribeca Festival on June 12, 2022, and was released in the United States on July 29, 2022 by Focus Features.
+It received generally favorable reviews from critics, who praised Novak's direction and script, and grossed $4.4 million worldwide.

 Plot

-New York City journalist Ben Manalowitz lives a metropolitan life of casual romantic relationships.
-Late one night, he receives a phone call from a stranger, Ty Shaw, informing him that his "girlfriend," Abilene "Abby" Shaw, has died of an apparent drug overdose.
-In actuality, Abby was one of Ben's many casual romantic relationships whom Ben barely remembers.
-At Ty's insistence, Ben flies to Texas to attend the funeral.
-He meets Abby's family: brother Ty, mother Sharon, sisters Paris and Kansas City, younger brother Mason (referred to as "El Stupido"), and Granny Carole.
+New York City journalist Ben Manalowitz is phoned by a stranger, Ty Shaw, that one of his many casual romantic flings, Abilene "Abby" Shaw, has died of an apparent drug overdose.
+At Ty's insistence, Ben flies to West Texas to attend the funeral.
+He meets Abby's family–brother Ty, mother Sharon, sisters Paris and Kansas City, younger brother Mason (referred to as "El Stupido"), and Granny Carole.
 Ty informs Ben that he suspects Abby was actually murdered, adamantly maintaining that she never took drugs, and asks Ben to accompany him to find the truth and avenge her.
-After conferring with his podcast producer Eloise, Ben elects to aid them as part of a story about grief and denial.
+After conferring with his podcast producer Eloise, Ben elects to aid them as part of a story he will produce about grief and denial.

 Ben and Ty meet Ty's friend Crawl, who explains that parties often occur at the oil fields and tells Ben of an area nearby the fields dubbed "the Afterparty", an area between law enforcement jurisdictions where dead bodies have been reported over time.
-Crawl and Ty suspect Sancholo, a local drug dealer, as responsible for Abby's death.
-Ben meets Quentin Sellers, an eccentric record producer who, like Ben, is an outsider and college-educated but has come to adopt Texas as his home.
-Quentin gives Ben a memory stick with recordings of Abby performing.
-Ben confronts Sancholo to discuss Abby's death, who reveals he was in Tulsa on the night of Abby's death.
-Ben later joins the Shaw family at a rodeo, where he accidentally draws the crowd's ire by expressing support for the Texas Longhorns when the crowd is overwhelmingly in favor of the Texas Tech Red Raiders.
+Crawl and Ty suspect Sancholo, a local drug dealer.
+Ben meets Quentin Sellers, an eccentric record producer and, like Ben, an outsider who is college-educated but has come to adopt Texas as his home.
+He gives Ben a memory stick with recordings of Abby performing.
+Ben confronts Sancholo to discuss Abby's death, and he reveals he was in Tulsa at the time.
+After watching a rodeo with the Shaw family, Ben walks to his car which then suddenly explodes.
+Ben receives a call from Eloise, telling him that the story is complete – and his best ever – and expects him to now return to New York.

-Ben's car explodes.
-Later, Ben receives a call from Eloise, telling him that the story is complete and to return home, to his dismay.
-At dinner with the Shaws at Whataburger, Granny mentions that Abby was, in fact, a drug user and that Ty had lied to Ben to try and get closer to her supposed boyfriend.
-Leaving the restaurant, Ben reveals that he was not close with Abby and criticizes the Shaws' lives and mentalities.